 You can use a home page form to track traffic sources, thumbs-up/thumbs-down surveys for blog post feedback, and a shopping experience survey on the order confirmation page after visitors make a purchase.

 2. Find Out the Reason for a High Bounce Rate with an Exit Intent Survey

 A high bounce rate is a common problem that website managers often have to tackle.
 But with website exit intent surveys, you can understand the reason for a high bounce rate directly from your visitors.
-While you can take post transaction feedback if the visitor makes the purchase.
-In case they don't, an exit-intent survey comes handy.
+When visitors make a purchase, you can implement a post transaction survey feedback but if they don't, you can display an exit-intent survey to know the reason.

 3. Take Product Feedback

 With the feedback, you can understand what is performing well and what needs more attention and optimize your product to enhance overall experience.

 4. Use Lead Magnets to Get Leads with Feedback Forms

 A website feedback form can help you do a lot more than collect feedback.
 You can create a simple form that can turn your lead generation game around.
 However, most visitors may not be willing to share their contact information.
 So, you can create lead magnets and use feedback forms to quickly capture leads.